Making Change Happen: Lessons From Microfinance Institutions

 It is often said that digital transformation is not about technology, but about the people.
-In this webinar, our speakers will discuss first-hand experiences of implementing digital transformation strategies.
-They will share key lessons on what worked well and what didn’t, how they got their employees to buy into the idea of transformation, and how they provided staff training to ensure they had the necessary skills.
+In this webinar recording, our speakers discuss first-hand experiences of implementing digital transformation strategies.
+They share key lessons on what worked well and what didn’t, how they got their employees to buy into the idea of transformation, and how they provided staff training to ensure they had the necessary skills.

 Prior to joining Triple Jump, Gera worked as financial inclusion consultant for PHB Development.
 She was involved in numerous Digital Financial Services projects such as go-to-market strategies and the implementation of new products and delivery channels like mobile banking and agency banking, working primarily with institutions in Sub-Sahara Africa.
 Previously, Gera worked for 20 years in the banking sector for ING Group and the Dutch Central Bank.
 She also held governance positions as chairperson of the Supervisory Board of the ASN Novib Microcredit Fund and board member of Opportunity Microcredit Romania.
 Gera has a master’s degree in Theoretical and Development Economics from the Erasmus University in Rotterdam.
 She is a Dutch national, fluent in English and Dutch, and proficient in Spanish, French and German.